OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 ### Thread Affinity

 [QObjects are
-thread-affine](https://doc.qt.io/qt-5/threads-qobject.html), i.e every
+thread-affine](https://doc.qt.io/qt-6/threads-qobject.html), i.e every
-`QObject` is associated to the `QThread` it was created in (or moved to) and signals and events of such an object can only run by the associated thread.
+`QObject` is associated to the `QThread` it was created in (or moved to).
+Signals and events of such an object can only run by the associated thread.
 Thus, using a `QObject` from outside its own thread may cause a `QThreadAffinityException` to be thrown.